Managing Terraform resources with remote and versioned modules

 Create a bar between infrastructure and application.
 Separate the two realities apart as much as possible.

-• Configurations will change often and infrastructure must keep the pace: Applications change often, they usually include new parameters or change the value of existing parameters.
-If these are part of your infrastructure plan, then the platform or infrastructure team will have to deal with such resources when they are not supposed to.
+Configurations change often and infrastructure must keep the pace: Applications change often, they usually include new parameters or change the value of existing parameters.
+If these are part of your infrastructure plan, then the platform or infrastructure team will have to deal with such resources, and depending on the size of the stack and the number of applications, they will have no idea what they are dealing with.
 Platform engineers will not have to deal with application cache size, max number of threads or application behaviours in general.

-Define standards and culture in your repositories and culture and do your best to get these observed.
+Introduce governance.
+Define standards and culture in your repositories.
+Do your best to get these observed.

 For consistency and readability define a style and standards when contributing to repositories.